facebookresearch/diffkt/website/docs/overview/quick_start/quick_start.md

 ### Maven

 A precompiled **DiffKt** jar for a Mac is available in Maven.
 It has jni libraries included, so it only works on a Mac.
+This jar does not include the jni for using a GPU, so do not enable the GPU in the code.

 The current version is `0.0.1-DEV2`